sosiristseng/template-hugo-book/README.md

 ## On GitHub

-Click the `Use this template` green button to copy the repo to yours.
+Click `Use this template` green button to copy this repository to your place.

+Open your repository settings => Pages => GitHub Pages => Build and deployment => Source, Select GitHub actions

 ## For Gitlab